1909 South Omaha anti-Greek riot: Aftermath

-Soon after the riot, Masourides was put on trial.
+Three months later, Masourides was put on trial.
 He was convicted and sentenced to death.
 The Nebraska Supreme Court reversed the decision on appeal, because the mob's bias in the city had denied him a fair trial.
-During a second trial, Masourides was found guilty of second-degree murder and sentenced to 14 years in prison.
+During a second trial, Masourides was found guilty of second degree murder and sentenced to 14 years in prison.
 After five and a half years, he was released at the request of Nebraska's governor and was then deported from the country, with the most recent report on his whereabouts indicating that he moved to Egypt.
 At the trial, the Greek vice-consul to the United States asked the federal government to explain why Greeks in South Omaha had been kicked out and why the government had failed to protect its Greek residents.
 The court trial dragged on and no explanation was ever provided.

 Within a week of the Omaha incident, reports of the violence set off at least two other violent anti-Greek demonstrations in Kansas City, Missouri and Dayton, Ohio.
 However, newspapers around the country tended to view the Greeks in Omaha as victims.
 For example, the Chicago Record-Herald claimed that speakers of "recent origin" had incited the mob by discriminating between Greeks and Americans.
 The Fort Worth Record cautioned against the evil consequences of a combination of racial and popular feeling.
 Closer to home, the Omaha World-Herald said that the rioters were the "dregs" of South Omaha.

 Nevertheless, at the end, the two state legislators were exonerated:

 Shortly before the riot, it was estimated that around 3,000 Greeks lived in South Omaha.
 Less than a year later, just 59 Greeks remained in the area.

 On January 14, 1916, President Woodrow Wilson received a report from his Secretary of State Robert Lansing which described the riot; Wilson subsequently submitted a request for $40,000 (approximately $1.08 million in 2022) to be paid to the Greek government as reparations.
+The Ottomans also submitted a request for reparations including for the death of Nicholas Jimiks - no other reference to Jimiks can be found.